On this page:

 Applicants, responsible authorities and water corporations should consult the relevant guidelines, provisions and legislation when considering a planning permit application on land in an open drinking water catchment.

-Planning Permit Applications in Open, Potable Water Supply Catchment Areas (Department of Sustainability and Environment, November 2012)
+Planning Permit Applications in Special Water Supply Catchment Areas (Department of Energy, Environment and Climate Action, February 2024)

 These guidelines explain how to address the following issues in special water supply catchment areas:

-• Guideline 2: Effluent disposal and septic tank system maintenance
+- Policy 2: Effluent disposal and onsite wastewater management system maintenance

 Protect Our Waters Protect Our Health - A Guide for Landholders on Managing Land in Drinking Water Catchments (Department of Health, 2010)